-- 1. The purpose of orientation is to provide the new employee with initial familiarization with the facility and staff, to begin to establish a relationship with his or her supervisor, to complete necessary paperwork associated with new employment, and to provide all legally required safety instruction.
-New employees shall report to the Business Office, unless otherwise directed, on the first day of active employment. - 2.
-Normally, the immediate supervisor will meet with the new employee on the first day of active employment to provide initial orientation.
+1. The purpose of orientation is to provide the new employee with initial familiarization with the facility and staff, to begin to establish a relationship with his or her supervisor, to complete necessary paperwork associated with new employment, and to provide all legally

+- required safety instruction.
+New employees shall report to the Human Resources Office, however named, unless otherwise directed, on the first day of active employment. - 2.
+The immediate supervisor, or designee, will meet with the new employee on the first day of active employment to provide initial orientation.
 In the event the supervisor is unavailable on that first day, the supervisor will assign a designee to provide such initial orientation. - 3.
-College administration shall provide all new employees with standard orientation information, on paper or electronically, developed by the VSC HR Council that will include but not be limited to: general information about the college, college policies and procedures, detailed benefits and salary information, specific job expectations, information about accessing appropriate technology and college facilities, employment forms, information about required training, and a copy of the collective bargaining Agreement. - 4.
-The Union shall be afforded the opportunity to make a short presentation to the new employee during orientation to provide an overview of the collective bargaining agreement. - 5.
+College administration shall provide all new employees with standard orientation information, on paper or electronically, developed by the VSC HR Council that will include but not be limited to: general information about the college, college policies and procedures, detailed benefits and salary information, specific job expectations, a job description, information about accessing appropriate technology and college facilities, employment forms, information about required training, and a copy of the collective bargaining Agreement. - 4.
+The Union shall be afforded the opportunity to make a short presentation to new employees during orientation to provide an overview of the collective bargaining agreement. - 5.
 The Union shall be afforded one hour to meet with each new bargaining unit employee to discuss contract provisions and other bargaining unit information.